mzazon/awesome-cloud-projects/aws/cost-allocation-chargeback-systems/cost-allocation-chargeback-systems.md

    echo "✅ Cost anomaly detection configured"
    ```

    The anomaly detection system will now monitor department-level spending patterns and alert stakeholders when unusual cost patterns are detected, enabling proactive cost management and rapid response to unexpected charges.
+The machine learning models continuously improve their accuracy based on your organization's spending patterns.

 9. **Create Cost Allocation Dashboard Query**:

-   Cost Explorer API queries provide programmatic access to detailed cost and usage data for custom reporting and analysis.
+   The Cost Explorer API provides programmatic access to detailed cost and usage data for custom reporting and analysis.
 This example query demonstrates how to retrieve department-specific costs for dashboard visualization or integration with external financial systems.
-The API supports various grouping options, time periods, and filters for comprehensive cost analysis.
+The API supports various grouping options, time periods, and filters for comprehensive cost analysis and reporting.

    ```bash
    # Create a sample Cost Explorer query for department costs